BernieO/calcardbackup/README.md

 5. Find your backup in directory `backups/`.

-There are many more options available: have a look at sections __Options__ and __Usage examples__ below.
+There are many more options available: have a look at sections [Options](#options) and [Usage examples](#usage-examples).

 ## Options

 All options can be specified in a configuration file or as command line arguments.
 If started with no options at all or only `-b|--batch`, the script attempts to use file `calcardbackup.conf` in the script's directory as configuration file.
 If no configuration file via option `-c|--configfile` is given, the path to your ownCloud/Nextcloud instance must be the very first argument.
 Find detailed description of all available options below.

 ```
 Usage: ./calcardbackup [DIRECTORY] [option [argument]] [option [argument]] [option [argument]] ...